devlinjunker/template.webpack.fend/README.md

 2. Create application in `src/`
 3. Modify `src/entry.js` to start up your application
 4. Update `src/index.html` with HTML structure
+5. Use `npm run start-watch` to compile and run dev server + tests in watch mode
+6. Navigate http://localhost:3000/ to see a development version of your web app or http://localhost:3333/docs to see the documentation

 ### Tests/Running